 Monday, December 12, 2011

-If this was the Comedy Network’s “The Daily Show”, you would now see a video of Senator Joe Manchin discoursing on the folly of ending tax cuts in time of economic distress.
+If this were the “The Daily Show”, you would now see a video of Senator Joe Manchin discoursing on the folly of ending tax cuts in time of economic distress.
 He would assure us that deficits produced by tax cuts can easily be offset by eliminating government waste.
 And he would seal his sermon by reminding us that he will “do anything to put more money in the pockets of West Virginians”.

 Then John Stewart would appear confidently saying, “So, Senator Manchin’s vote on the payroll tax cut is entirely predictable”, whereupon we would cut back to Manchin who would continue with, ”. . . therefore, I do not support an extension of the payroll tax cut because this nation cannot afford another dime of debt.
 There’s no evidence this tax cut creates jobs and it only puts $14.50 a week in the pockets of taxpayers.
 Most people probably don’t know they’re getting it.”

 Flash back to John Stewart and see his famous look of bafflement as he struggles to reconcile Manchin’s turnabout -- all the reasons the Senator gave for supporting tax cuts suddenly turned upside down because . . . because . . . ?
 Well, it’s hard to figure out really.

 In fairness to Senator Manchin, the preceding statements were made at different times and were in fact pieced together from comments he made about two entirely different tax bills.

 The first segment, supporting tax cuts, was assembled from claims he made prior to voting to extend income tax cuts originally enacted under President George W. Bush.
 At that time Manchin bucked his party and President Obama who charged that the Bush cuts added to the federal deficit, did little to create jobs, and disproportionately favored the rich.